 If you’re after a wildlife camera on a budget, this is hard to beat.
 It shoots 20MP stills and 1080p video, which isn’t fantastic, but is still HD.
 That said, it can also take timelapse, and loop record, which means it will record continuously until it runs out of memory, at which point it will delete its oldest image and replace it with new footage.
 This is great if you want to go out and check your camera daily.
 It has an excellent 0.2s trigger speed, though an average 20M trigger distance.
 It has 3 PIR sensors with a 120° detection range, and an IP65 weatherproof rating.
 We think this is a good camera for beginners or those on a budget.

 For more delicate filming, try this mini trail camera.
 At 109.5x88mm, it’s a lot smaller than other cameras on this list, so it’s ideal for placing in tight spots to catch small animals like hedgehogs, voles and shrews.
 It takes 16MP photos and shoots 1080p HD footage, which is good enough for most uses but not as good as other cameras featured here.
 It’s trigger range is 20m and 0.3-0.8 seconds.

 RSPB Nature Camera

-This Product Guide was last updated in February 2021 and we apologise if anything has changed in price or availability.
+This article was last updated in January 2021.
+We apologise if anything has changed in price or availability.